-Our founder, Nieda, ran three food businesses in Iraq and has a degree in business management, but in New Haven, she struggled to find a job and ended up working for $8/hour at a cigarette rolling factory.
+Our founder, Nieda, ran three food businesses in Iraq and has a degree in business management, but in New Haven, she struggled to find a job.

-With such a busy job and seven children, Nieda never got the opportunity to attend the English classes and education she needed to get a better job.
+With such a busy job, Nieda never got the opportunity to attend the English classes and education she needed to get a better job.

 4 out of 5 refugees who accept a survival job are still in them five years later.